UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ### slugify

-Slugifies strings, used for formating various strings.
-Not important to remember.
+Slugifies strings, used for formatting various strings.

 ### uid-safe